-You see what many don’t know about me is that I was actually diagnosed with autism at 4.
+You see what many don’t know about me is that I was actually nonverbal till 2.5 and diagnosed with autism at 4.
 Today I have overcome many of my obstacles thanks to intensive occupational, physical and speech therapy.

-Today I have 4 jobs as an professional speaker, best-selling author, non-profit founder, TV talk show host and autism film consultant!
-I would love to speak in your area to your schools, businesses, parent groups, professional development meetings, etc to help spread inclusion and education in our communities.
+Today I have 4 jobs as a professional speaker, best-selling author, non-profit founder, and autism film consultant!
+I would love to give a webinar and/or speak in your area to your schools, businesses, parent groups, professional development meetings, etc to help spread inclusion and education in our communities.
 You can contact me anytime here for more details.

 — Future Horizons (@fhautism) July 9, 2015